Above: notice posted in every taxi

 They either trick the meter, go the long way, or cover

-thing is to know how much it should cost (the per kilometer
+The safe thing is to know how much it should cost (the

-charge and luggage charge are all posted inside), and
+per km charge, toll charges, and luggage charge are all

-also get a receipt from the driver.
-If they can't give
+Get a receipt from the driver also.
+If they can't or won't

-you a receipt, copy down the licence number and the driver's
+give you one, copy down the licence number and the driver's

 name (shown on the dashboard).
 But then just a small percentage